adebali/adebalilab_website/content/contact.md

 Write us
 ---

-Reach us regarding our research and informal position inquries.
-For formal inquries //formspree.io/{{ $.Site.params.email }}, please send an e-mail to Dr. Adebali.
+Reach us regarding our research or informal* position inquiries.

 {{< form-contact action="//formspree.io/{{ $.Site.params.email }}"  >}}

+For formal applications, please send an e-mail to [Dr. Adebali](mailto:oadebali@sabanciuniv.edu) with your CV and transcript (when applicable) attached.